-If you are an addict, the first step is admitting you have a problem! ;) Some tips can help you ween yourself of the grip aid or help you not become addicted to it in the first place!
+If you are an addict, the first step is admitting you have a problem! ;) These are 5 tips that can help you ween yourself of the grip aid and help you not become addicted to it in the first place!

-4. Warm up that pole!
-The warmer the pole is, the better you will stick to it so if you pole is cold or directly in front of air conditioning it needs some friction and heat on it sometimes.
-Part of the warm up for our body is doing exercises, climbs, and spins on the pole so the pole gets warmed up as well.
-You can't always expect to jump on a clean cold pole and have grip.
+The warmer the pole is, the better you will stick to it, so if you pole is cold or directly in front of air conditioning it might be affecting your grip!
+And yes, you can actually buy an X-Pole - Pole Warmer that will warm your pole for you, however, it is also free and a good warm up for your body to do yourself!
+Part of the warm up for our body is doing exercises, climbs, and spins on the pole so both you and the pole are warmed up and ready to go.

 Challenge yourself to become less dependent on grip aid and I bet you will find yourself a step ahead of the grip aid addicts in class!
 In the time they reach for and apply their grip aid, you'll be on the pole practicing your move 1 or 2 more times more than them and be ready to start again with a quick alcohol cleaning of your pole.
 Plus you'll have some extra cash every month to buy yourself a fancy drink! hehe =D